Pig & Ink - poetry in motion

 Hobo poet dares the young boy with the dreamy gaze

-Hobo poet remembers and then forgets he smells
+Hobo poet remembers and then forgets that he smells

-would give all he owns to touch a pretty woman’s pretty skin
+would give all that he owns to touch a pretty woman’s skin

 Hobo poet dries his socks upon the brambles